 Nabokov's (Invented) Butterflies

-%The series will be a part of the group exhibition The Unreliable Narrator in fall of 2017 at the Sun Valley Center for the Arts, alongside the work of Mark Dion, Deb Sokolow, Holy Andres and others.%
+This series is part of the exhibition The Unreliable Narrator in fall of 2017 at the Sun Valley Center for the Arts, alongside the work of Mark Dion, Deb Sokolow, Holly Andres, Simon Evans™ and Gina Phillips.

 |Feb 2016 – Ongoing|

 Aside from being one of the master prose-stylists of the 20th century, author Vladimir Nabokov was also a trained lepidopterist, and for a time curator of lepidoptera at the Museum of Comparative Zoology at Harvard University.
 He discovered and named tens of species, and conceived of a controversial theory on the evolution of Polyommatus blues—which would only be vindicated in recent years.

 For Nabokov, butterflies and moths were a lifelong obsession, and he worked them into both his science and his fiction.
 I share this passion, which perhaps, for both of us, started before birth.
 The first book I ever owned was a large and beautiful one titled simply Butterflies—given to me while I was still in the womb by an entomologist friend of my father.